joelambert/Flux-Slider/README.md

 ### Misc
 - `getImage(index)` Returns the image with the provided index

+### Receiving notification when a transition completes

+There are occasions where you may wish to know when a transition has completed, or that the currently displayed image has changed.

+Flux provides a couple of mechanisms for this:

+#### `fluxTransitionEnd` Javascript Event

+After each transition, Flux dispatches a `fluxTransitionEnd` event.
+To listen for these events you can do the following:

+	$('#slider').bind('fluxTransitionEnd', function(event) {
+		var img = event.data.currentImage;
+		// Do something with img...
+	});

+#### `onTransitionEnd` callback function

+You can alternatively pass in a callback function as part of the configuration options when you instantiate Flux, e.g.

+	window.myFlux = $('#slider').flux({
+		autoplay: false,
+		pagination: true,
+		onTransitionEnd: function(data) {
+			var img = data.currentImage;
+			// Do something with img...
+		}
+	});

 # Writing custom transitions
 Writing your own custom transitions is easy, you just need to create an instance of a `flux.transition` object and pass in some callback functions to provide the custom behaviour you're looking for.